fabiofranco85/fabiofranco85/README.md

 When I’m not coding, I’m likely playing guitar in my home studio, mixing tracks on **Logic Pro**, or training in **Brazilian Jiu-Jitsu**.
 I also love diving into astrophysics, physics, and all things sci-fi.

-Feel free to connect or check out my projects — I’m always open to collaboration and exciting new challenges.
+Feel free to connect or check out my projects.
+I’m always open to collaboration and exciting new challenges.

 **How to reach me:**
 - Email: fabiofranco@f2tecnologia.com